PC Labs for SO5032

 Then fit the regression including year as well as height as

-explanatory variables: reg maths height year
+explanatory variables: lm(data=mh, maths ~ height + year).
+Interpret the

 output.

-1.2.
 Hours, gender and income

 We will use a small extract from the British Household Panel Survey with info on hours worked, income and gender.
 Load it into Stata as follows: